dmfenton/koop-localfs/README.md

 ## Project goal

 In order to allow different koop modules to write to local disk without specifying a machine specific absolute path, this module resolves all relative paths to the same base directory.
-So you can call koop.fs.createReadStream(foo) and always know that you can open foo without changing the working directory.
+So you can call`koop.fs.createReadStream('foo.txt')` and always know that you can open foo without changing the working directory.

 ## Usage